tw93/Pake/README_EN.md

 2. find the location of the style in `main.rs` (search for `style.innerHTML`) and add the style you need to override, there are some examples you can copy.
 3. Remember to remove the devtools comments before packaging.

-#### How to inject JS code, e.g. to implement event listeners, e.g. keyboard shortcuts?
+#### How to inject js code, e.g. to implement event listeners, e.g. keyboard shortcuts?

 1. Same preparation as in case 1 above.
 2. refer to the event listener in `main.rs` (search for `document.addEventListener`), and write it directly, it's more of a basic front-end technique here.